Doing business with DNREC during the coronavirus period. More Info

-DNREC’s Emergency Response Group, and the Environmental Crimes Unit, responds to reports of releases of propane.
+DNREC’s Emergency Response Branch, and the Environmental Crimes Unit, responds to reports of releases of propane.
 They will take appropriate action to resolve the emergency situation and investigate each incident, if needed.

 Propane is considered a flammable substance under state regulations, with a reportable quantity of 1,000 pounds.
 Any person causing or contributing to a release must report the release immediately while activating the facility’s emergency site plan.
 Reporting to the Department may be in person or by phone and has to include an estimate of the quantity released, the time and location of the release, the media affected, any known health risks, and proper precautions to take including evacuation, and contact information.
 The Department may require the person reporting to send in a written report within 30 days.

 Reporting of a Discharge of a Pollutant or Air Contaminant (7 DE Admin.
 Code 1203)

 A number of requirements under parts of the state’s Commerce and Trade laws apply to propane storage tanks.

 Owners of a residence must inform their propane company that they plan to sell their home at least 30 days before settlement.

 The propane company must provide the buyer a copy of the service agreement 15 days before settlement.

 If the propane company doesn’t provide the buyer a copy of the service agreement, the propane company is required to remove the tank at their expense within 30 days after settlement.